-Connections to the Supply
+3.4 Connections to the supply

 Use the following procedure to connect the sample supply line.
 Consult the layout and flow diagrams in the system drawings.
 All work must be performed by technicians qualified in pneumatic tubing.

-Process samples may contain hazardous material in potentially flammable and/or toxic concentrations.
-Personnel should have a thorough knowledge and understanding of the physical properties and safety precautions for the sample contents before installing the SCS.
+Process samples may contain hazardous material in potentially flammable and toxic concentrations.

+- Personnel should have a thorough knowledge and understanding of the physical properties and safety precautions for the sample contents before installing the SCS. - All following work must be performed by technicians qualified in pneumatic tubing.

-Using 1/4 in. $0.D \times 0.035$ in. wall thickness, seamless stainless steel tubing is recommended.
+Using 1/4 in.
+O.D x 0.035 in. wall thickness, seamless stainless steel tubing is recommended.
 Refer to the system layout drawings for supply and return port locations.

-To connect the sample supply line
+3.4.1 To connect the sample supply line